vidstack/player/docs/architecture/ui-patterns.md

 A component may be styled based on some dynamic value.
 For example, styling a Scrubber might require a `background-fill` based on the % of the video that's played.
 This can be solved with [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
-In this case a `--vm-played-percent` property could be exposed to enable the consumer to achieve the styling they desire.
+In this case a `--vds-played-percent` property could be exposed to enable the consumer to achieve the styling they desire.

 ## Listening to events on the Player